flutter/flutter-intellij/CONTRIBUTING.md

 4. Checkout Dart plugin sources.
 5. Using the Project Structure editor, import
     - intellij-plugins/Dart/Dart-community.iml
-    - flutter-intellij -- Select the directory and choose `Import module from external model` and select `Gradle`
-6. In the Gradle tool window, click the refresh icon (top left) to ensure all Gradle modules are loaded properly
+    - flutter-intellij
-7. Using the Project Structure editor, select the `studio` module and add a module dependency to all modules that begin with `flutter`
+6. Using the Project Structure editor, select the `studio` module and add a module dependency to all modules that begin with `flutter`, plus `Dart` (make sure `Dart` is at the bottom of the list)

 ## Working with Embedded DevTools (JxBrowser)